MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 ---
-title: Stream real-time events from a ustom application to Microsoft Fabric KQL Database for real-time reporting
+title: Stream real-time events from a custom application to Microsoft Fabric KQL Database for real-time reporting
-description: This tutorial provides an end-to-end demonstration of how to use event streams feature to stream real-time events to Microsoft Fabric KQL Database from Custom Application, and then build the Power BI report. ms.reviewer: spelluru ms.author: xujiang1
+description: This tutorial provides an end-to-end demonstration of how to use event streams feature to stream real-time events to Microsoft Fabric KQL Database from a custom application, and then build the real-time Power BI report. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu
 ms.topic: tutorial
 ms.custom: build-2023
-ms.date: 06/10/2023
+ms.date: 06/16/2023
 ms.search.form: product-kusto
 ---

 # Stream real-time events from a custom application to Microsoft Fabric KQL Database for real-time reporting

-In this tutorial, you learn how to utilize Microsoft Fabric event streams to stream real-time events from your Custom Application into Microsoft Fabric KQL Database.
+In this tutorial, you learn how to utilize Microsoft Fabric event streams to stream real-time events from your custom application into Microsoft Fabric KQL Database.
 You also discover how to create a near real-time Power BI report to effectively monitor your business data.

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Create Eventstream and KQL Database items in Microsoft Fabric
+> * Create KQL Database and Eventstream items in Microsoft Fabric
-> * Add an Custom Application source to the eventstream
+> * Add a custom application source to the eventstream
 > * Create an application to send events to the eventstream
 > * Add a KQL Database destination to the eventstream
 > * Verify data in the KQL database